 During the mid-1940s, the Club added fire escapes and other improvements, and in October of 1948, 448 Beacon Street, Inc. (Edward I. Davis, president and treasurer) again applied for permission to convert the property into a restaurant that would occupy three floors and the basement.
 This time when the application was denied, the Board of Appeal dismissed the applicant’s appeal.

 In conjunction with the sale, 448 Beacon Street, Inc., applied for (and subsequently received) permission to convert the property from a club into a school.
-In August of 1949, George Rohrbough and his wife, Martha, filed an affidavit with the Building Department assuring that students would not be permitted on the fifth floor of the property, presumably because of limited egress from that floor.
+In August of 1949, George and Martha Rohrbough filed an affidavit with the Building Department assuring that students would not be permitted on the fifth floor of the property, presumably because of limited egress from that floor.

-In June of 1975, the Shawmut Community Bank foreclosed its mortgages on 448 and 452 Beacon and took possession of the properties.
+On June 20, 1975, the Shawmut Community Bank foreclosed its mortgages on 448 Beacon and 452 Beacon and took possession of the properties.

-In December of 1975, The Church of Scientology purchased 448 Beacon from the Shawmut Community Bank.
+On December 19, 1975, 448 Beacon was purchased from the Shawmut Community Bank by the Church of Scientology.
 In November of 1975, in anticipation of the sale, the bank had applied for (and subsequently received) permission to convert the property from a school into a place of worship.

-In August of 2013, 448 Beacon was purchased from The Church of Scientology by the 448 Beacon LLC.
+On August 20, 2013, 448 Beacon was purchased from the Church of Scientology by the 448 Beacon LLC.
 In November of 2013, it applied for (and subsequently received) permission to convert the property from a place of worship into a multi-unit residential building (the number of units not being specified).

 On July 27, 2016, the 448 Beacon LLC converted the property into six condominium units, The Hooper Mansion Condominium.